Symmetric Reinforcement Learning Loss for Robust Learning on Diverse Tasks and Model Scales: Experimental Setups and Results

 \subsection{Hyperparameters}

-\textbf{Atari games:} We primarily follow the hyperparameter settings of RL Baselines3 Zoo \citep{rl-zoo3}.
+\textbf{Atari Games:} We primarily follow the hyperparameter settings of RL Baselines3 Zoo \citep{rl-zoo3}.
 Most hyperparameter values remain unchanged across environments.
 Only $\alpha$ and $\beta$ are adjusted for the reverse RL loss.
 For SA2C without noise, we use $(\alpha = 0.5, \beta = 5.0)$ for all environments.
 For SA2C with noise, we use $(\alpha = 0.5, \beta = 1.0)$ for (Alien, MsPacman, Qbert, TimePilot, VideoPinball, Assault, Gravitar, StarGunner, UpNDown), and $(\alpha = 0.5, \beta = 1.0)$ for others.
 For SPPO without noise, we use $(\alpha = 0.5, \beta = 1.0)$ for all environments.
 For SPPO with noise, we use $(\alpha = 0.5, \beta = 10.0)$ for all environments.
-We don't use any GPU for Atari games.
+We do not use any GPU for Atari games.

 \textbf{MuJoCo and Box2D:} We use n\_envs $=4$ and n\_steps $=8$ for A2C and SA2C.
 We follow Stable-Baselines3's default hyperparameters \citep{stable-baselines3} for other settings.
 Only $\alpha$ and $\beta$ are adjusted for the reverse RL loss.
 For table visibility, let \{Ant $=1$, BipedalWalker $=2$, HalfCheetah $=3$, Hopper $=4$, HumanoidStandup $=5$, InvertedDoublePendulum $=6$, LunarLanderContinuous $=7$, Swimmer $=8$, Walker2d $=9$\}.
-We don't use any GPU for MuJoCo benchmark and Box2D environments.
+We do not use any GPU for these tasks.

 \textbf{IMDB and TL;DR:} We basically use the provided implementation \citep{TRIL} and follow their hyperparameters, with the addition of the advantage normalization step for PPO.
 The scripts used in our experiments are available in the code repository for further detail.
 We use a single Nvidia A100 (80GB) for our experiments.